dchagasteles/ethereum-development/README.md

 - Medium level (Day4 ~ Day6)
 - Expert level (Day7 ~ Day9)

-#### 2. Useful Solidity Development Environement and Framework
+#### 2. Recommending Development Environement & Framework
 - Use [Hardhat](https://hardhat.org/) for solidity development
-You can use Truffle.
-But it requires to setup & run test network environemnt using other tool like Ganache.
-But Truffle provides its embeded test network called "Hardhat"
 - Use [Coverage](https://hardhat.org/plugins/solidity-coverage.html) for check missing logic and untested codes
-- Use [Waffle.js](https://hardhat.org/guides/waffle-testing.html) for writing unit test

-  *Using waffle within Hardhat (running waffle tests via a hardhat script) is what's recommended for development by Hardhat/NomicLabs*
+- Use [Waffle.js](https://hardhat.org/guides/waffle-testing.html) for writing unit test *Using waffle within Hardhat (running waffle tests via a hardhat script) is what's recommended for development by Hardhat/NomicLabs*

+### 3. Smart Contract Development
+- OpenZeppelin
+- Chainlink

+### 4. Ethereum development knowledge

-#### 3. Defi knowledge
+1) Defi
 Decentralized Finance is a blockchain-based form of finance that does not rely on central financial intermediaries such as brokerages, exchanges, or banks to offer traditional financial instruments, and instead utilizes smart contracts on blockchains, the most common being Ethereum

 - [price-oracle](/defi/price-oracle.md)
 - [AMM](/defi/AMM.md)

+2) DAO & Governance
+- DAO
-#### 4. Governance
+- Governance

-#### 5. Famous DeFi Platforms
+3) Popular attacks